Management of Care: Delegation & Ethics Scenarios

 Treat patients fairly and allocate resources equitably.

-Clinical Example: The nurse ensures all patients receive equal care regardless of insurance status, age, or diagnosis.
+Clinical example: The nurse ensures all patients receive equal care regardless of insurance status, age, or diagnosis.

 Veracity